 If a government-led infrastructure boom fails to make it through to the bottom line, then shareholder returns will likely be back on the chopping block.
 This uncertainty is reflected in Balfour still trading below its longer-term average on a price/earnings basis.

 Balfour Beatty key facts

 This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
-Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Thomson Reuters.
+It was correct as at the date of publication, and our views may have changed since then.
+Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Refinitiv.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.